 - Processed for Delivery: This bucket is represents pieces that have received a Processed for Delivery scan.
 This scan means that the piece has been approved for delivery at the destination's nearest postal facility and will likely be delivered in 1-2 business days.

 - Delivered: This bucket represents pieces that have received a Delivered scan, meaning they were delivered to the end recipient.
 The final scan is generated when the mail carrier's GPS unit leaves the delivery area.

-- NOTE: 'Delivered' event will not be reflected into our analytics dashboard calculations until early 2023
+- NOTE: 'Delivered' event will not be reflected into our analytics dashboard calculations until late 2023

 - Re-Routed: If a piece is re-routed due to recipient change of address, address errors, or USPS relabeling of barcode/ID tag area, it will receive this scan.